 Lynnwood, Wa 98036

-One of the only alleys in the Seattle-area where kids can participate in Cosmic X-Bowl, TechCity Bowl is a family-friendly bowling alley on the Eastside.
-Jump online to make reservations – this fun bowling experience costs $20 per person (and is designed for ages 5 & up), which is well worth it for bowling with a fog machine, colored light shows, live DJ music and more.
+One of the only alleys in the Seattle-area where kids ages 5 and older can participate in Cosmic X-Bowl, TechCity Bowl is a family-friendly bowling alley on the Eastside.
+Jump online to make reservations – this fun bowling experience costs $29/hour for a lane rental Mon.-Thurs. (designed for ages 5 & up), which is well worth it for bowling with a fog machine, colored light shows, live DJ music and more.
 Or book a babysitter and make Cosmic X-Bowl at TechCity a fun date night!
+Psst..be sure to check their website for specials like All You Can Bowl and Blacklight Bowl.

 In addition to bowling: TechCity has two pool tables for those who want to get in a round of pool either before or after their bowling.
-The TechCity Arcade is where you will find over 30 different games including Skee-Ball, pinball-style games and Nascar racing as well as sports games, Air Hockey and Dance Dance Revolution.
-Psst!
-The skill games are redeemable for prizes and most games take 1-2 tokens to play.
+And the TechCity Arcade is where you will find over 30 different games including Skee-Ball, pinball-style games and Nascar racing as well as sports games, Air Hockey and Dance Dance Revolution.
+Psst...the skill games are redeemable for prizes and most games take 1-2 tokens to play.

 13033 N.E.
 70th Pl.